gharley/webpack-presi/README.md

 # webpack-presi
-A presentation of an overview of webpack functionality
+A Boise Code Camp presentation of an overview of webpack functionality